jyoti145/photo-editor/README.md

-# photo-editor use to eidt photo
+# photo-editor use to edit photo